SAP-archive/BUILD/Contribution.md

 **2**   Install the required tools. (link to suitable documents in wiki)

-**3**   Implement your new feature or bug fix on your branch.
+**3**   Implement your new feature or bug fix on your branch, taking the following into consideration:

+<ul>
-+ Base all your work off of the devel branch.
+<li>Base all your work off of the devel branch.
 The devel branch is where active development happens.
-We do not merge patches directly into master.
+We do not merge patches directly into master.</li>
-<ul>
 <li>Name your branch to match the new feature of bug fix that you are submitting.</li>
 <li>Limit yourself to one feature or bug fix per pull request.</li>
 <li>Include tests that prove your code works.</li>